Karrueche Tran Files Restraining Order, Says Chris Brown Threatened To Kill Her

 A post shared by Chris Brown (@chrisbrownioficial) on

 As a result of the restraining order, Chris Brown has been forbidden to come within 1oo yards of Karrueche Tran or her family.
-So far, Chris hasn’t posted any new Instagram videos about the legal matter and his representatives aren’t responding to requests for comment.
+So far, Chris hasn’t posted any new Instagram videos about the legal matter, and his representatives aren’t responding to requests for comment.

 Just months after their split, Chris Brown made headlines for going after Tyson Beckford.
 The male model made the unfortunate mistake of hanging out with Karrueche and taking a picture with her.
 Chris even threatened to come to Las Vegas looking for Beckford, who wasn’t even dating Karrueche or even trying to date her.